vivid-planet/comet/.changeset/yellow-houses-talk.md

 "@comet/admin": major
 ---

-Change the method of overriding the styling of admin components
+Change the method of overriding the styling of Admin components

 -   Remove dependency on the legacy `@mui/styles` package in favor of `@mui/material/styles`.
 -   Add the ability to style components using [MUI's `sx` prop](https://mui.com/system/getting-started/the-sx-prop/).